Introduction

 A Denial-of-Service (DoS) attack is a malicious, targeted attack that floods a network with false requests in order to disrupt business operations.
 These attacks often target web services, APIs, or cloud platforms.

 Monitoring network traffic is crucial for detecting threats and understanding their context and impact.
+Implementing network segmentation can further limit the spread and impact of attacks by containing malware and restricting lateral movement within the network.

 Distributed Denial